 Deceased Worker Benefits

-Individuals and families are also privy to benefits when a worker has died.
+Family members may also receive SSA benefits when a parent or spouse has died.
 If a child or spouse survives a parent or spouse, that survivor may be eligible for benefits.
 These payments help survivors to cope with the financial losses incurred as a result of such deaths.

 The number of credits required for survivor benefits depends on the age at which the worker died.
 Unmarried children under the age of 18 may be eligible to receive Social Security benefits upon the death of a parent.